Amkevindl/proyecto-equipo-3/README.md

 ###### Victoria Pécora
 Tiene 26 años, estudió Lic. en Economía Empresarial y se desempeña como analista de Banca de Inversión en un banco.
 Quiso incursionar en la programación por curiosidad y porque le gustaría poder trabajar desde cualquier lado y ser su propia jefa (#herbalife).
 De un día para otro se convirtió en fan de la Formula 1.
 Es amante de las pastas seguidas de una buena siesta.

+Hi!
+I'm your first Markdown file in **StackEdit**.
+If you want to learn about StackEdit, you can read me.
+If you want to play with Markdown, you can edit me.
+Once you have finished with me, you can create new files by opening the **file explorer** on the left corner of the navigation bar.

 ###### Kevin Aguirre Martinez
 Gastronomíco de profesión, hace ya 6 años desempeñándose en el área operativa.
 Le gusta trabajar en equipo, guiar y acompañar en el aprendizaje.